 - Evil Sounds Deep: Averted; the villain talks in a somewhat prissy voice when making his demands, to hide his identity.

 - Foreshadowing: Early in the film, a member of the bomb disposal unit named Charlie mentions to his boss Fallon that he's passed on an opportunity to take a different job.
 Later, while both Charlie and Fallon are disarming two separate bombs, Fallon quips, "Haven't I told you about death?
 It's nature's way of saying you're in the wrong job."
 Shortly thereafter, Charlie's bomb goes off, killing him.

 - Heroic BSoD: Fallon has one.

 - One-Word Title

 - Phone-Trace Race: This trope plays out when the bomber calls to ask if the ship's owners have decided to pay the ransom yet.
 They successfully trace the phone that the call is coming from, only to find that it's just a relay, attached earpiece-to-mouthpiece to another phone which is receiving another call from the bomber's actual location.

-- Ransom Drop: The bomber specifies a specific place and time for the ransom to be dropped off; the police stake it out, but the pick-up is made by a hireling who doesn't know who he's working for.
+- Ransom Drop: The bomber specifies a place and time for the ransom to be dropped off; the police stake it out, but the pick-up is made by a hireling who doesn't know who he's working for.
 The villain's plan fails because this hireling has spent the money to be used for the excess baggage fee.

 - Time Bomb: Six of them hidden in various parts of the ship and set to go off when the extortionist's deadline expires (plus a smaller one set to go off at the same time as the extortionist delivers his demands, as proof that his threat is not a hoax).